 Create a Vision and Plan

 - The Role of the Finance Officer in Economic Development.
 The finance officer should lead or be a key participant in both the creation of a plan and the analysis of potential projects.

-- Developing an Economic Development Incentive Policy.
+- Establishing an Economic Development Incentive Policy.
 Jurisdictions should create policies, as necessary, regarding the appropriate parameters for utilizing incentives.